-Travel back in time for nostalgic visits to an old-fashioned soda fountain, a family-owned candy company and more.
+Travel back in time for nostalgic visits to a family-owned candy company, an Old West town, a fully-restored 1800s Victorian house and more.

 In today's fast-paced, constantly connected world, it's nice to slow down occasionally and enjoy old-fashioned pleasures.
 Here are a few places where you can travel back to a simpler time.

 You won't see any Oompa Loompas at Cerreta Candy Company, but you can still have a magical adventure when you take one of the daily tours offered at this family-owned factory.
 No golden ticket required.